-Sarah is ranked by Legal 500 and the Daily Journal for her work involving trademarks, and she was named one of the twenty Top Cyber/Artificial Intelligence Attorneys in California in 2018 by the Daily Journal.
+Sarah is ranked by Legal 500 and the Daily Journal for her work involving trademarks, and she was named one of the twenty Top Cyber/Artificial Intelligence Attorneys in California in 2018 and one of seventeen Top Cyber Lawyers in 2019 by the Daily Journal.
 In 2017, the Daily Journal named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.

-- In March 2019, Sarah will speak at the National Advertising Division (NAD) West Coast Conference on "Potential Pitfalls in Influencer Marketing" in Marina Del Rey, California.
+- In March 2019, Sarah spoke at the National Advertising Division (NAD) West Coast Conference on "Potential Pitfalls in Influencer Marketing" in Marina Del Rey, California.

-- In February 2019, Sarah will speak at and co-chair the Daily Journal Cybersecurity Forum in Beverly Hills, California.
+- In February 2019, Sarah spoke at and co-chaired the Daily Journal Cybersecurity Forum in Beverly Hills, California.
 She will be speaking on "Cyber Insurance – A Useful Tool in Your Cybersecurity Arsenal" and "GDPR Update -- Where Do We Stand?"

-- In January 2019, Sarah will speak at CES 2019 on the Consumer Technology Association (CTA) Research Summit session, “Blockchain and Advertising: The Possibilities and Realities,” in Las Vegas, Nevada.
+- In January 2019, Sarah spoke at CES 2019 on the Consumer Technology Association (CTA) Research Summit session, “Blockchain and Advertising: The Possibilities and Realities,” in Las Vegas, Nevada.